CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ACL-Commands.md

 ## nv show interface \<interface-id\> acl \<acl-id\> outbound control-plane

-Shows information about the ACL applied to the control plane for outbound traffic.
+Shows information about the ACL applied to the control plane for outbound traffic on the specified interface.

 ### Command Syntax